 - Backups: DaeSean Hamilton, Juwann Winfree, River Cracraft

 - Preseason Cuts: Tim Patrick, Trinity Benson, Fred Brown, Steven Dunbar, Brendan Langley, Kelvin McKnight, Nick Williams

-Winfree is a sixth-round pick who has a the potential to conrtibute down the line but much like Cracraft, they’ll be contributors on Special Teams.
+Winfree is a sixth-round pick who has the potential to contribute down the line but much like Cracraft, they’ll be contributors on Special Teams.